Introduction

 The Staking Process

-Asset management within the network is handled through a streamlined process for both provers and their stakers utilizing isolated vaults.
+Asset management within the network is handled through isolated vaults, with a streamlined process for both provers and their stakers.

 - Direct Staking: Users can stake with any active prover by depositing BREV tokens into the